County Meath: European statistical region

-For statistical purposes at European level, the county is part of the Mid-East Region - a NUTS III entity - which is in turn part of the level II NUTS entity - Eastern and Midland Region.
+For statistical purposes at EU level, the county is part of the Mid-East Region – a NUTS III entity – which is in turn part of the level II NUTS entity – Eastern and Midland Region.

 Governance and politics

 Local government

 Meath County Council is the local authority governing County Meath.
 It has 40 councillors, and the county is divided into divided into six local electoral areas, each of which also forms a municipal district: Ashbourne (6), Kells (7), Laytown–Bettystown (7), Navan (7), Ratoath (7) and Trim (6).

-Fine Gael currently hold 12 seats, Fianna Fáil hold 12, Sinn Féin hold 3, while the Labour Party, the Social Democrats and Aontú hold 1 seat each, and there are 10 independents.
-Council elections are held every 5 years, with the next election due to be held in May 2024.
-The 2019 Meath local elections had a voter turnout of 48.1%, a modest increase of 2.8% on the 2014 election.
-The highest turnout was at Kells (55.0%) and the lowest was at Trim (43.3%).
+Fine Gael currently hold 11 seats, Fianna Fáil hold 9, Sinn Féin hold 6, Aontú hold 2, and the Social Democrats hold 1.
+There are 11 independent councillors.
+Council elections are held every 5 years, with the next election due to be held in June 2029.
+The 2024 Meath local elections had a voter turnout of 48.0%, a very slight decrease of 0.1% on the 2019 election.
+The highest turnout was at Kells (55.0%) and the lowest was at Trim (43.9%).

 The council has three representatives on the Eastern and Midland Regional Assembly.

 The county town is Navan, where the county hall and government are located, although Trim, the former county town, has historical significance and remains a sitting place of the circuit court.